liferay/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

         com.liferay:com.liferay.websocket.whiteboard:1.0.1

-4. Define a WebSocket server endpoint as you normally would.
-Note, however, that
+4. In your module, define a WebSocket server endpoint as you normally would.
-   @product@ doesn't currently support the annotation-driven approach; only the interface-driven approach is supported.
+   Note, however, that @product@ doesn't currently support the annotation-driven approach; only the interface-driven approach is supported.
 To create a WebSocket server endpoint, register an OSGi Service for `javax.websocket.Endpoint.class` with the following properties:

     - `org.osgi.http.websocket.endpoint.path`: the WebSocket's path (required)
     - `org.osgi.http.websocket.endpoint.decoders`: the WebSocket's decoders